nexmo-se/cartesia-tts-connector/README.md

 ## How this Connector application works

-See the diagram **_dg-oai-11l-architecture-overview.png_**.</br>

-In this diagram, the Connector application is shown on the left side of the diagram.</br>

-First, a call is established with the User, it can be an inbound call or an outbound call, that initial leg maybe of type PSTN, SIP, WebRTC, or WebSocket</br>
-then a [WebSocket](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) leg is established with the Connector which sends the audio from the User to Deepgram for STT (Speech-to-Text).</br>

-User's speech transcripts received from Deegram are sent to OpenAI (LLM).</br>

-Text responses received from OpenAI are sent to ElevenLabs for TTS (Text-to-Speech).</br>

-Speech synthesis received from ElevenLabs are sent to the User through the same WebSocket leg and the original voice channel leg.</br>
+Speech synthesis received from Cartesia are sent to the User through the same WebSocket leg and the original voice channel leg.</br>

-Optionally, User's original speech transcripts and Agent's text responses are forwarded to the Voice API application.</br>

-See https://github.com/nexmo-se/voice-to-ai-engines for a **sample Voice API application** using this Connector code to stream audio from voice calls to Deepgram ASR engine.
+See https://github.com/nexmo-se/agent-drop-off-tts-to-customer-vm for a **sample Voice API application** using this Connector code to stream TTS audio from Cartesia TTS engine to established voice or video calls.

 ## Prerequisites

-### Get your credentials from Deepgram

-Sign up with or log in to [Deepgram](https://deepgram.com).</br>

-Create or use an existing Deepgram API key,</br>
-take note of it (as it will be needed as **`DEEPGRAM_API_KEY`** in the next section).</br>

-### Get your credentials from OpenAI

-Sign up with or log in to [OpenAI](https://auth.openai.com/log-in).</br>

-Create or use an existing OpenAI [API key](https://platform.openai.com/settings/organization/api-keys),</br>
-take note of it (as it will be needed as **`OPENAI_API_KEY`** in the next section).</br>

-### Get your credentials from ElevenLabs
+### Get your API key from Cartesia

-Sign up with or log in to [ElevenLabs](https://elevenlabs.io/app/sign-in).</br>

-Create or use an existing ElevenLabs [API key](https://elevenlabs.io/app/settings/api-keys),</br>
-take note of it (as it will be needed as **`ELEVENLABS_API_KEY`** in the next section).</br>
+// text to be added here

 ## Deployment